The Idea Machine

 Creativity is not just for people in shiny laboratories and fancy office buildings with big budgets.
 It's for all of us, it's in all of us.

-The skills to be a great innovator, including basic creative thinking, should be accessible to people around the world.
-So, I'm going to teach one skill at a time (starting with the basics) directly on social media and then assemble the best of it into an Innovation 101 online course.
+The skills to be a great innovator, including basic creative thinking, ought to be accessible to people around the world.
+So, I'm going to teach one skill at a time (starting with the basics) directly on social media and then assemble the best of it into an online course for innovation fundamentals.

 Alright, let's go!